NVIDIA/NeMo/docs/source/nlp/token_classification.rst

      |-- text_train.txt

-Note, the development set (or dev set) will be used to evaluate the performance of the model during model training. \
-The hyper-parameters search and model selection should be based on the dev set, while the final evaluation of \
-the selected model should be performed on the test set.

 Training Token Classification Model
 -----------------------------------

 In the Token Classification Model, we are jointly training a classifier on top of a pre-trained \
-language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__.
+language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__:cite:`nlp-ner-devlin2018bert`.
 Unless the user provides a pre-trained checkpoint for the language model, the language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__.